Victorine Spears Kinloch: Marriage and children

 In 1921, she married James Alexander Kinloch in New York.
 Their son, John Spears Kinloch, was born that same year.

 Her son John Kinloch worked for his aunt Bass before he joined the military.
 He died in Germany on April 3, 1945, during WWII.

-Death and afterward
+Death and legacy

 Victorine Spears Kinloch died on October 25, 1951, in New York City.

-She predeceased her son, and his remaining insurance policy passed to Charlotta Bass.
+She predeceased her son.
+His remaining insurance policy passed to Charlotta Bass.